IgniteUI/indigo-design-docfx/en/style/illustrations.md

 <img class="responsive-img" src="../images/Illustrations_Onboarding.png" srcset="../images/Illustrations_Onboarding@2x.png 2x" />
 <img class="responsive-img" src="../images/Illustrations_Payment.png" srcset="../images/Illustrations_Payment@2x.png 2x" />

-In the Sketch library, these graphics are on a separate page named `🎨 Illustrations`, while in Adobe XD they are placed on an Artboard with the same name at the bottom of the left column of the library file.
+In the Sketch libraries, these graphics are on a separate page named `🎨 Illustrations`, while in Adobe XD they are placed on an Artboard with the same name at the bottom of the left column of the library file.

 ## Changing Colors